NIH staffer to ‘retire’ after being exposed as anti-Fauci blogger: report

 CLICK HERE TO GET THE FOX NEWS APP

-Fox News' inquiries to the National Institutes of Health and Salem Media Group, which owns RedState, were not immediately returned.
+Fox News' inquiry to Salem Media Group, which owns RedState, was not immediately returned.